~~~ Frequently Asked Questions ~~~

 with programming or financial math.

-script writing and strategy development with the included course.
+script programming and strategy development with the included

-It will take about one week, and is essential for success with algorithmic
+It will take about 1-2 weeks, but is essential for success with algorithmic

 I've heard that most trading tools